jsummers/deark/readme.txt

   -modtime
   -nomodtime
      Do / Do not try to preserve the modification timestamp of extracted files.
-     This is only supported for a few formats.
-Off by default, but may be enabled by default in future versions.
+     On by default, but only supported for a few formats.
+It's intended for archive formats where files are extracted as-is, and where each file has a last-modified timestamp.
+     If a timestamp does not include a time zone, it will be assumed to be in UTC.
-     Note that if you are extracting to a system that does not store timestamps in UTC (often the case on Windows), the timestamps may not be very accurate.
+     Note that if you are extracting to a system that does not store file times in UTC (often the case on Windows), the timestamps may not be very accurate.
   -opt <module:option>=<value>